-Building on the success of Phase 1, we have moved the program into the second phase.
-This program will address the underlying barriers, may they be social, financial, environmental, institutional, legal, capacity-related or technical, that have an impact on the sustainability of services.
+Building on the success of Phase 1, the second phase addressed the underlying barriers, may they be social, financial, environmental, institutional, legal, capacity-related or technical, that have an impact on the sustainability of services.

 It’s evident that strong systems are needed to ensure lasting change and benefits to everyone in the society.
 System strengthening means understanding that WASH exists in complex systems with many component parts and within different social, economic, political and environmental contexts.
 It involves identifying and working to address the barriers in behaviours, policies, processes, resources, interactions and institutions that block achievement of inclusive, lasting and universal access to WASH.

 ”We are immensely proud of the initial steps towards real systemic, long-lasting change that have been taken in the program.”— Anna Johansen, Global Programme Manager SusWASH, WaterAid